-Through this unit the learners will be able to understand -
+After going through this unit, learners will be able to understand -

 - Development and growth of ecological approach - Contribution of Riggs to the approach - Models of the approach - Diversity and pan-disciplinary nature of the approach.

 If an organization is to survive it must adopt itself to the changing needs and conditions of its external environment which is continuously changing.
 Fred Riggs is one of the foremost exponent of the ecological approach in Public Administration.